FoxHash/Modeling-Example/readme.md

 For a quick start, it is recommended to import the examples for Postman and use them.
 You can find the file at `examples-modeling/postman/erd_modeling.json`.

+### Postman example

+The postman file is configured to take a snapshot of the tool on the local machine.
+The port is 8080.